ClickUp vs Trello: Complete Comparison (2026)

 Conclusion

 ClickUp vs Trello comes down to complexity needs.
-ClickUp is the better project management tool for teams managing complex, multi-phase work.
+ClickUp is the better project management tool for teams managing complex, multi-phase work with dependencies.
 Trello is the better tool for teams that want simple, visual task tracking with minimal overhead.

 But if your business needs more than project management -- if you need CRM, proposals, contracts, invoicing, time-to-billing, a client portal, and HR -- neither tool covers it.
 Agiled brings project management and the full business lifecycle into one platform starting at $30/month for 3 users, with a free plan available.
 Try it free and see if one tool can replace your stack.